 Money Service Businesses (MSBs): Definition of MSB Activities

-- Bureau de Change - a currency exchange undertaking, which can either be retail or wholesale.
+- Bureau de Change – that is a currency exchange undertaking, which can either be retail or wholesale.
 It is not necessarily in the form of a traditional bureau de change; it is the activity of exchanging sterling for a foreign currency or vice versa that creates the liability to register.
 (This does not include dealing with virtual currencies or changing sterling notes for different sterling note denominations).

 - Cashing Cheques which are made payable to customers.
 These are cheques which are made out by a third party and either:

 - are made payable to the customer; or

 - have no payee shown.
 In this case the name of the person cashing the cheque will have to be entered as payee.
 This is still a third-party cheque as it is made out by a third party for the benefit and use of the customer.

 It does not include cashing customers’ personal cheques (that is, cheques written by customers and payable against their own accounts).